timcki/tymek.me/content/about/_index.md

 I've previously been interested in cybersecurity, linux ricing, DevOps, and now systems engineering.
 I'm particularly interested in developing decentralized systems and solving scaling problems.

-When I'm not coding, you'll find me rock climbing, hiking, or cooking.
+Apart from computers, I'm into rock climbing, hiking, and cooking.

 ### Experience